joshcough/HaskellStarter/README.md

 ## Travis

 Travis (travis-ci.org) is a service for building your project automatically after a git push.
 It notifies you via email if the build fails.
-This project is already set up to use travis.
+This project is already set up to use Travis.
 Specifically, `.travis.yml` and the `travis` directory.
 I don't have time to provide details on the contents of these files right now, but hope to soon.

 ## Further Reading